TomatenKuchenDEV/docs/docs/backups.md

 ---
 title: Backups and Templates
 description: TomatenKuchen ist ein All-in-One-Discord-Bot mit vielen verschiedenen Funktionen.
-Der Bot hat unter anderem die Möglichkeit, hochgeladene Videos oder Shorts von YouTube-Kanälen anzukündigen.
+Backups allow you to restore a griefed server fast.
+Using templates you can easily use from other users published server designs on an existing server.
 ---

 ## Backups

 Using backups you can in case of a server grief or the accidental deletion of e.g. a channel easily restore it.

-### Was zeichnet TomatenKuchen-Backups aus?
+### What are TomatenKuchen backups?

 - Backups are stored forever usually
 	- Due to a Discord rule the messages of backups may get deleted after 30 days.